Shareef Cousin: Misconduct allegations and appeal

 After the trial, the defense uncovered a number of instances of misconduct by the prosecution.
 Among them was statement made by Connie Babin on the night of the murder where she explained to police that she did not get a good look at the gunman or his accomplices because of the distance and would not be able to identify him.
 She also said that she was not wearing her glasses on the night of the murder and could see only patterns and shapes.
 Other discrepancies also were revealed: She told police the shooter was "slightly shorter" than Gerardi; Cousin is 4 in. taller than the victim.
 The prosecutors did not disclose these statements to the defense.
 This information was crucial to the defense, as Babin's identification of Cousin was the only evidence linking him to the murder.
 The attorneys received the statement from an anonymous source.
 The prosecution withheld other witness statements from the defense.
 A local bird watcher witnessed the crime through his binoculars and took down a license plate number.
 He reported the tip through the Crime Stoppers tip line.

 Evidence was also discovered that the prosecution may have taken steps to prevent a number of defense witnesses from testifying.
-The defense was unable to locate during the trial four witnesses whom it had planned to call to testify.
+The defense was unable to locate during the trial four witnesses whom it had planned to call to testify that Cousin had been with them at the time of the murder.
 It was later discovered that the prosecution instructed these witnesses to go to the district attorney's office and remain there for the duration of the trial.
 The location of those witnesses was not disclosed to Cousin or his attorney.
 Upon questioning, the prosecutor said that he had taken them there for their own comfort as it was hot outside.
 Time magazine reported that the trial took place during one of the coldest Januarys in New Orleans history.